brian-team/brian2/docs_sphinx/developer/guidelines/testing.rst

 	$ nosetests brian2 --with-doctest

-This should show no errors or failures but possibly a number of skipped tests.
+This should show no errors or failures but ususally a number of skipped tests.
 The recommended way however is to import brian2 and call the test function, which gives you convenient control over which tests are run::